It’s Time To Think Differently About Writing In The Classroom

 In our pursuit of efficiency, we have reduced math to a series of equation-solving steps and extended arithmetic.
 Science has become a perhaps overly-micro study of stuff rather than a system for acquiring knowledge and moving from theory to data.

-And here we are, and the Common Core Standards (no matter what you might think of them) are asking all teachers to teach writing.
+And here we are, and new standards and expectations are asking all teachers to teach writing.
 (Perhaps we could make ELA teachers teach Social Studies, and Science teachers teach Math and sufficiently confuse the situation once and for all.)

 But worried math and science (or STEM at large) teachers struggling to cover their own academic standards are missing the incredible learning potential that writing has.
 Few things place the cognitive load on a student that the process of crafting a piece of writing can.
 And you might notice the idea of craft has shown up a couple of times already—a mix of art and science that’s (not coincidentally) perfectly parallel to the learning process itself.